 Marketing Terms Defined by the Authorities

 MASB, the Marketing Accountability Standards Board, proudly presents the Common Language Marketing Dictionary, a free educational resource for students, educators and marketing practitioners.
-Designed to eliminate ambiguity and improve business communication, the dictionary has more than 1,800 marketing terms and definitions and is regularly updated to help you improve your business vocabulary.
-Join our 15,000+ monthly users and grow your knowledge!
+Designed to eliminate ambiguity and improve business communication, the dictionary has 1,800+ cross-referenced marketing terms and definitions and is regularly updated.

 What makes this resource special is a dedicated team of marketing academics and practitioners actively working to expand and improve it by regularly adding new marketing definitions based on what’s happening in Marketing today.
 The Common Language in Marketing Project Team meets monthly to consider and select proposed new terms – and your input is welcome!
 Definitions are researched and drafted by MASB staff and then reviewed, edited and approved by the team.